Can I Set up a Limited Company on My Own in the UK?

 - Shares traded publicly often have a higher value than privately owned shares.

-Disadvantages of a Public Listed Company
+Disadvantages of a PLC

 - Costly and time-consuming to prepare an Initial Public Offering